 Title of the module Land system science and climate change Module type (Compulsory- or elective) Elective Workload of the module in ECTS credit points ECTS Credit points total Total hours (à 60 min.)
 6 150 Learning Outcomes of the module Knowledge: The module provides an overview of the research field land system science and students learn how to apply techniques of empirical research in this field.
 After completion of the course, the students have gained knowledge in following topics in the field of land systems and the climate system: Approaches and data sources to quantify extent and intensity of land-use (change), drivers of land use change, (historic) linkages of energy use and land systems, global land use trends, land-use and the carbon state of ecosystems, teleconnections in the land system, trade-offs and synergies in the land system: nexus energy, food, biodiversity, ecosystem services and climate change, natural climate solutions, IPCC AFOLU and LULUCF accounting, opportunity carbon costs of land use, full carbon accounting, solutions/option spaces (e.g., land sharing vs. land sparing), demand-side solutions vs. production side solutions (e.g., diets, organic farming, intensification).
-Skills: After completion of the course, students will be able to plan and conduct a micro-research project, correctly apply statistical data for land-based / carbon accounting; they will be able to choose and apply appropriate empirical methods of land-use research as well as to discuss aspects of nexus between land-use, climate, and their change over time and biodiversity.
+Skills: After completion of the course, students will be able to plan and conduct a micro- research project, correctly apply statistical data for land-based / carbon accounting; they will be able to choose and apply appropriate empirical methods of land-use research as well as to discuss aspects of nexus between land-use, climate, and their change over time and biodiversity.
 Key skills further include the ability to analyse land-use processes and to discuss and present scientific results.
 Professional/vocational competencies: Personal competencies: Professional competencies include systemic thinking related to the interlinkages between land use and climate dynamics in order to understand potentials and implications of natural climate solutions; the ability to correctly use important international databases for land-use analyses and AFOLU / LULUCF accounting and competencies to understand and evaluate trade-offs in the land systems and of land-based mitigation, in the light of the interwoven nature of the land use, climate and biodiversity crises.
 Students have acquired the ability to apply selected socio-ecological methods in practical research.
-Students develop skills in interdiscipling research with colleagues from other scie their skills in presenting and discussing entific backgrounds.
-They have trained
+Module structure - types of module course(s) with ECTS Students develop skills in interdiscipling research with colleagues from other sci their skills in presenting and discussing s VS Land use, climate change and biodive VU Socio-ecological methods: Land use ary communication and in cooperative entific backgrounds.
+They have trained cientific results. ersity - 3 ECTS-Credits accounting - 3 ECTS-Credits credit points (If applicable) Participation requirements for the module